WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return {}.

 free_externtype externtype
-1. If externtype is FUNC, then:
+1. If externtype is some FUNC, then:
   a.
 Let (FUNC typeuse) be externtype.
   b.
 Return $free_typeuse(typeuse).
-2. If externtype is GLOBAL, then:
+2. If externtype is some GLOBAL, then:
   a.
 Let (GLOBAL globaltype) be externtype.
   b.
 Return $free_globaltype(globaltype).
-3. If externtype is TABLE, then:
+3. If externtype is some TABLE, then:
   a.
 Let (TABLE tabletype) be externtype.
   b.
 Return $free_tabletype(tabletype).
-4. Assert: Due to validation, externtype is MEM.
+4. Assert: Due to validation, externtype is some MEM.
 5. Let (MEM memtype) be externtype.
 6. Return $free_memtype(memtype).